hauke96/GeoNotes/README.md

 ## Features

-* Create/remove notes
+* Create, move and delete notes
 * Attach photos to note
-* Move notes
+* Show and follow current location

-* Store/load notes
+### Not in the scope of this app

-* Show current location
+* Add notes on osm.org (use other apps like [StreetComplete]8https://github.com/streetcomplete/StreetComplete) for that)

 ## Manual